-- 1. Push the Preset button on the front panel to set the instrument to the default settings. - 2.
-Tune the instrument to the frequency of your signal and then set the span. - 3.
-Click Displays to open the Select Displays dialog box. - 4.
+- Push the Preset button on the front panel to set the instrument to the default settings. - 2.
+Tune the instrument to the frequency of your signal and then set the span. - Click the Displays icon to open the Select Displays dialog box. - 4.
 Select the General Signal Viewing folder. - 5.
 Select the Amplitude vs Time icon. - 6.
 Click Add to add the icon to the Selected Displays list.